 Call for Programs

-The Society for Nutrition Education and Behavior invites proposals for conference sessions and for pre- and post-meeting workshops for the 2018 Annual Conference July 21- 24 in Minneapolis, MN.
-The 51st Annual Conference will provide attendees with strategies and tools to use in the ever-changing world of nutrition and health.
+The Society for Nutrition Education and Behavior invites proposals for conference sessions and for pre- and post-meeting workshops for the 2019 Annual Conference July 27- 30 in Orlando, FL.
+The 52nd Annual Conference will provide attendees with strategies and tools to use in the ever-changing world of nutrition and health.
 The deadline for proposals has been extended.
-Proposals are due by October 6, 2017.
-Click here to view the form.
+Proposals are due by October 5, 2018.
 Note: all submissions must be made online, but you may review a pdf or a word document of the questions before submitting here.